 With a Roth, you contribute post-tax dollars.
-In other words, the money you contribute doesn’t reduce your taxable income.
-You are putting in money that the IRS has already taxed.
+In other words, you are putting in money that you have already paid taxes on.

-So the IRS allows all your investments in a Roth 401(k) or IRA to grow tax-free and to be withdrawn tax-free.
+While a Roth IRA doesn’t reduce your taxable income, your investments in a Roth 401(k) or IRA grow tax-free and can be withdrawn tax-free.

-If you’re not a surviving spouse and you inherit a Roth IRA, you don’t have to pay any taxes.
-But you still have to drain the account within 10 years.
-And you still must contend with RMDs unless you’re exempt (for example, a minor child).
+If you’re not a surviving spouse and you inherit a Roth IRA, you don’t have to pay any taxes as you drain the account within 10 years and take your RMDs.

-Why IRAs Make for Less Than Ideal Inheritance Gifts
+Why IRAs Make Less Than Ideal Inheritance Gifts

 However, the rules around inherited IRAs are by far the most complicated that I’ve come across.
 It’s almost impossible to state every caveat, exception and nuance of the rules surrounding inherited IRAs and the rules and requirements around withdrawals.

-But here’s one you should keep in mind: If you aren’t a spouse and you inherit an IRA, you must set up a new account with a specific title that conforms to tax law.
+But here’s one you should keep in mind: If you aren’t a spouse and you inherit an IRA, you must set up a new account with a specific account name that conforms to tax law.
 Don’t put the account in your own name.

 Going back to the beginning of the article, Clark mentioned that the IRS hits IRA inheritors over the head with a tax “sledgehammer” each year.
 You have to withdraw the full amount in the IRA you inherited within 10 years.
 And when you’re withdrawing from a traditional IRA, the IRS considers every dollar as taxable income.